nilspettersson/learningExrta1/README.md

 # learningExrta1
-this is for learning website made in java enterprise
+this is for learning, website made in java enterprise